 Now, Stewart has been part of a team that has revealed that former professional footballers are 5 times more likely to have a dementia-type illness, and 3.5 times more likely to die from it than members of the general public.

 Since the findings were published in October, former players and football fans have called for a change in the rules around head injuries and heading the ball.
-At time of writing, the Scottish Football Association is considering a ban on children under 12 heading the ball.
+As of 24 February 2020, the Scottish Football Association has banned children under 12 heading the ball.
 But does the science support this?

 Read more about dementia: